 If you are doing a virtual meeting, especially one where not everyone is fluent in the language being used, displaying the notes as you go can really help keep everyone on the same page.

 6. Hold the last five minutes for review and next actions.

 Unless you’ve created a culture where everyone understands that the last five minutes of the meeting will be for reviewing the meeting agenda and discussing the next actions and outcomes, let everyone know that this is your intention to do this when you start the meeting.
 This will help to keep people on the topics and clear that there will be assigned outcomes.

 7. Send the meeting notes to all invited, not just those that attended.

 Have you attended meetings where people are all taking notes but no one shares them?
 Or worse, you were unable to attend the meeting but not provided with the notes.
 Transparency and follow up are critical communication requirements.
-Sending out the meeting notes as quickly as can be done well as follow up to a meeting provides closure and accountability.
+Sending out the meeting notes as follow up to a meeting provides closure and accountability.

 BONUS: Create a culture where people are encouraged to leave meetings that are not of value.

 If you are a manager or can influence the culture of your workplace, instituting a policy where it is not rude to leave a meeting or drop off of a call where it becomes apparent you are not needed is another means of optimizing meeting value.